Our latest presentation:

 The Board of Directors conducts an annual evaluation of the CEO and Chief Financial Officer (“CFO”) which includes soliciting opinions from each director.
 The results of the annual evaluation are discussed with the CEO and the CFO by the Chairman or lead director, and then in a meeting with the all the outside members of the Board.

 The CEO presents an annual report to the Committee on succession planning and the Corporation's program for management development.
 The Committee conducts its own independent deliberations and makes a recommendation to the Board.

 Directors are invited to have complete, unfettered access to senior management.
 Members of senior management normally attend portions of each regularly scheduled Board meeting.
 The Board may, when appropriate, obtain advice and assistance from outside advisors and consultants without prior approval of management.

 XIII.
 Director Compensation

-The Committee annually reviews the compensation of the Directors to ensure that it is competitive with comparable boards of directors and recommends changes to such compensation, as appropriate, to the Board for approval.
-Each director may elect to receive all or a part of his compensation in shares of the Corporation.
+The Committee annually reviews the compensation of the directors to ensure that it is competitive with comparable boards of directors and recommends changes to such compensation, as appropriate, to the Board for approval.
+Each director may elect to receive all or a part of his or her compensation in shares of the Corporation.

 XIV.
 Director Share Ownership Guidelines